John Henryism

-John Henryism (JH) is a strategy for coping with prolonged exposure to stresses such as social discrimination by expending high levels of effort which results in accumulating physiological costs.
+John Henryism is a strategy for coping with prolonged exposure to stresses such as social discrimination by expending high levels of effort, which results in accumulating physiological costs.

 Origins

 The term was conceived in the 1970s by African-American epidemiologist and public health researcher Sherman James while he was investigating racial health disparities between Black people and others in North Carolina.

-One of the people he interviewed was a black man, who, despite being born into an impoverished sharecropper family and having only a second grade education, could read and write.
+One of the people he interviewed was a Black man, who, despite being born into an impoverished sharecropper family and having only a second grade education, could read and write.
 The man had freed himself and his children from the sharecropper system, had 75 acre of farmed land by age 40, but by his 50s, he had hypertension, arthritis, and severe peptic ulcer disease.

-His name, John Henry Martin, and his circumstances were evocative of folk hero John Henry, an African American who worked vigorously enough to compete successfully with a steam powered machine but died as a result of his effort.
+His name, John Henry Martin, and his circumstances were evocative of folk hero John Henry, an African American who worked vigorously enough to compete successfully with a steam-powered machine but died as a result of his effort.

 Description

 James' hypothesis was that African Americans sometimes attempted to control their environment through similar attempts at superhuman performance, which may involve working harder at the office or working longer hours to prove one's worth.

 James developed a 12-item scale called "The John Henryism Scale for Active Coping" or JHAC12 for measuring this strategy.

-Three themes that were deemed important in measuring John Henryism include:
+The three themes that were deemed important in measuring John Henryism were: